-My spicy Arrabbiata Sauce couldn’t be easier to make and is a delicious way to kick up your weeknight dinners.
+My incredibly easy arrabbiata sauce couldn’t be more simple to make, and it’s a delicious way to add a spicy kick to your weeknight dinners.

-Made with simple pantry ingredients you can have my Arrabbiata Sauce with Penne or pasta of your choice in less than 30 minutes.
-When it comes to traditional sauces this simple pasta sauce will definitely add some pizazz to your pasta nights!
+Made with basic pantry staples, you can have this spicy tomato sauce with penne pasta or the pasta shape of your choice in less than 30 minutes with minimal effort — and it doubles as a delectable dipping sauce, too.
+When it comes to traditional sauces, this simple homemade tomato sauce will definitely add some pizzazz to your pasta nights!

-Creating delicious meals in your kitchen can be time-consuming and tedious, but with my Arrabbiata Sauce you can have dinner on the table without all the muss and fuss, faster than ordering takeout!
+Creating delicious meals in your kitchen can be time-consuming and tedious, but with my arrabbiata sauce, you can have dinner on the table without all the muss and fuss — and it’s faster than ordering takeout!

-The best thing about this quick spicy sauce is the simple ingredients used to create this flavorful pasta sauce.
-I will admit that Arrabbiata Sauce along with Classical Marinara Sauce are two of my favorite pasta sauces.
+The best thing about this quick and spicy arrabbiata sauce recipe is the simple ingredients used to create it.
+I will admit that arrabbiata sauce, along with classic marinara sauce, are two of my favorite pasta dishes.

-My Classic Arrabiata Sauce (Sugo all’ arrabbiata in Italian), is made with sweet San Marzano tomatoes, fresh garlic, fresh herbs, and flakes from red peppers.
-The literal translation from Italian is “Angry Sauce” and that name comes from the heat in the sauce from the red pepper flakes.
+My classic arrabbiata sauce (Sugo all’ arrabbiata in Italian), is made with sweet San Marzano tomatoes, fresh garlic, fresh herbs, and flakes from red peppers.
+The literal translation from Italian is “angry sauce,” and that name comes from the heat in the sauce from the red pepper flakes.